This dairy-free dark chocolate coconut pudding has four ingredients and is stupid-easy to make. Believe it!

 I occasionally eat dark chocolate, and I try to stick to soy lecithin-free, very dark (85%+), high quality stuff when I can.
 I wanted to use dark chocolate in an ultra simple dessert and instead of opting for a mousse—which has eggs—I used gelatin to firm up this treat.
 Look for high quality gelatin.
 My favorites are this one and this one.

 It’s not very sweet because I didn’t add anything extra besides what’s in the chocolate, and it’s very rich, so I served it in tiny espresso glasses for just a couple lush bites.

-- Meanwhile, heat the coconut milk on medium-low in a heavy bottomed pot.
-You want to warm it enough to dissolve the gelatin but not boiling – that will make it harder for the gelatin to actually set.
+- Heat the coconut milk on medium-low in a heavy-bottomed pot.
+You want to warm it enough to dissolve the gelatin but not boil.
+Add the chocolate and whisk constantly until it melts.

 - Pour into your desired glasses or cups and chill for at least 2 hours or until set.